jfrog/frogbot/docs/install-github.md

 ### 🛠️Scanning repository branches and fixing issues

 Create a file named `frogbot-scan-and-fix.yml` with the content of the following template.
-Make sure to follow the guidelines in the 'Using the Templates' section above.
 This will make Frogbot open pull requests with fixes for security vulnerabilities found in the GitHub repository.

 <details>